Does your construction company leave all-important tech decisions up to IT? If so, it might be time to reconsider.

 The technologist should be the key stakeholder when it comes to researching ideas and proposing potential technology solutions.
 While they can rely on help from the task force, they should be in charge of the initial reach out to potential vendors and the primary contact for broader inquiries.

 The construction technologist should head up the task force.
 This committee of employees should be field testers of the ideas to determine whether they complement existing processes.
 Working in their departments or areas of focus, they should be able to see if the proposed technology is a good fit for your company and provide detailed feedback on why or why not.
+When it comes to implementing change, construction technologists should be the stakeholders actively championing for change on the frontline.
+Part of this involves education and even some hand-holding to gain buy-in, as change can be scary.
+In a recent session at Autodesk University (AU) Las Vegas 2019, Sean McGuire, Director Innovative Technologies at Mechanical Contractors Association of America (MCAA), wisely said:

 Finally, the IT department should be included in financial decisions and administration of the technology once it’s ready to be implemented.
 In addition to general technological support, the IT department should also handle mobile device management (MDM), which is critical if you want your solutions to permeate the field and lead to the best possible IT in construction results.